+85,296,000 shares (1)

-The Offering Common Stock Outstanding: 300,353,270 shares as of the date of this prospectus.
-Common Stock Offered by Selling Stockholders: 141,545,236 shares (1) Use of Proceeds: We will not receive any proceeds from the sale of the common stock by the selling stockholders.
-We would, however, receive proceeds upon the exercise of the warrants held by the selling stockholders which, if such warrants are exercised in full for cash, would be approximately \$6.7 million.
+Use of Proceeds: We will not receive any proceeds from the sale of the common stock by the selling stockholders.
+We would, however, receive proceeds upon the exercise of the warrants held by the selling stockholders which, if such warrants are exercised in full for cash, would be approximately \$3.4 million.
 Proceeds, if any, received from the exercise of such warrants will be used for general corporate purposes and working capital or for other purposes that our board of directors, in their good faith, deem to be in the best interest of our company.
 No assurances can be given that any of such warrant will be exercised.

 Quotation of Common Stock: Our common stock is listed for quotation on the OTCQB market under the symbol "HPPI."

 Risk Factors: An investment in our company is highly speculative and involves a significant degree of risk.
-See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock. underlying warrants with an exercise price of \$0.12 per share and 30,600,000 shares of common stock that were No. 333-198800 which was declared effective on August 10, 2015 (which we refer to as the Prior Registration
+See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

+(1) Includes 27,581,000 shares of common stock underlying warrants with an exercise price of \$0.12 per share and 30,600,000 shares of common stock that were previously registered on Registration Statement No. 333-198800 which was declared effective on August 10, 2015 (which we refer to as the Prior Registration Statement).
+See "Selling Stockholders."